Brief Description

 Acceptable Specimen Type(s)

-Acceptable specimens for Enteric Bacteriology are inoculated culture slants, raw stool specimens and Shiga toxin-positive enrichment broths.
-Only pure culture isolates will be accepted and the MSPHL does not accept isolates on culture plates.
-Raw stool specimens will only be accepted from city or county health departments, unless there are special circumstances and previous approval has been obtained.
+Acceptable specimens for Enteric Bacteriology are inoculated pure culture slants (no plates), raw stool specimens in appropriate transport medium and Shiga toxin-positive enrichment broths.
+City and/or County Health Departments should only submit raw stool specimens in appropriate transport medium unless there are special circumstances when previous approval has been obtained.

 Test Request Form(s)